SamTheCoder777/E7-RTA-Helper/readme.md

  		- Make sure to **Restart** your tool after the update!
  	- For the update on the **Software** itself, you would need to download the new release on the github [releases](https://github.com/SamTheCoder777/E7-RTA-Helper/releases)
   		- You can keep your current settings by moving your `config.cfg` file to the newly downloaded folder
-    		- You may need to update the recommender model by clicking `Check for Updates` in the settings
+    		- You may need to update the recommender model by clicking `Check for Updates` in the settings<br />

+- **How frequently does the model and hero descriptions update?**
+	- Currently the model and the hero descriptions update weekly <br />

 <p align="right">(<a href="#readme-top">back to top</a>)</p>